-- GPIF has established and published its "Stewardship Principles" and "Proxy Voting Principles" for asset managers.
-GPIF also requires that asset managers for equity investments to comply with these principles.
-Should an asset manager decide not to comply with any of the principles, it is required to explain the rationale for the non-compliance to GPIF. - Regarding the implementation of stewardship activities including the exercise of voting rights by asset managers, GPIF shall properly oversee asset managers on matters including those stipulated in its "Stewardship Principles" and "Proxy Voting Principles", and proactively conduct dialogue (engagement) with them. - Principle 2.
+- GPIF stipulates ESG investment and stewardship activities in its "Investment Principles". - GPIF has established and published its "Stewardship Principles" and "Proxy Voting Principles" for asset managers.
+GPIF also requires that asset managers to comply with these principles.
+Should an asset manager decide not to comply with any of the principles, it is required to explain the rationale for the non-compliance to GPIF.
+These principles require asset managers to considerate ESG. - Regarding the implementation of stewardship activities including their exercise of voting rights by asset managers if they have, GPIF shall properly oversee asset managers on matters including those stipulated in its "Stewardship Principles" and "Proxy Voting Principles", and proactively conduct dialogue (engagement) with them. - Principle 2.
 Institutional investors should have a clear policy on how they manage conflicts of interest in fulfilling their stewardship responsibilities and publicly disclose it. - Principle 2 will be implemented through asset managers, since GPIF will not directly exercise voting rights, etc., as described in Principle 3 through Principle 5, and conflicts of interest will not arise from the fulfillment of stewardship responsibilities.
 Specifically, GPIF has incorporated the rule on the "Management of Conflicts of Interest by Asset Managers", into its "Stewardship Principles" and "Proxy Voting Principles" respectively, and shall look to the rule in the selection of asset managers or annual evaluation of their overall performance, thereby promoting engagement with them. - Principle 3.
 Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies. - Principle 4.
-Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies. - Principle 3 and 4 will be implemented through asset managers, given that a) GPIF invests in equities through asset managers, b) GPIF is required to pay due consideration not to exert influence on corporate management in the private sector under the Medium-term Objectives, and c) GPIF entrusts asset managers with the exercise of voting rights as described in the Principle 5.
+Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies. - Principle 3 and 4 will be implemented through asset managers, given that a) GPIF invests in most of its asset through asset managers, b) GPIF is required to take appropriate actions regarding the exercise of proxy voting and so on with due consideration in influencing on corporate management in the private sector under the Medium-term Objectives, and c) GPIF entrusts asset managers with the exercise of voting rights as described in the Principle 5.
 Specifically, GPIF has incorporated the rules on the "Policy for Stewardship Activities including Engagement" and the "ESG Integration into the Investment Process" into its "Stewardship Principles" and "Proxy Voting Principles" respectively.